jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>You're saying they signed up for this?!
 We told them we were part of Ethereum.
-We said this was impossible!</p>
+We said this kind of thing was impossible!</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Listen.
 Like I said before, there's nothing we can do to stop this fork.
 Theres 25 billion dollars in the hack, and there's only 4 billion L1 assets locked in the bridge.
-Most of that 4 billion is safe.
-There's nothing we can do about the assets in these pools.
+The majority of those wrapped assets are safe.
+Yes, some of those funds are in these liquidity pools, and there's nothing we can do about that.
 This fork is happening.
 If I were a liquidity provider, I would exit these pools as quickly as possible.</p>
 </div>

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Even if they want to get out, it's gonna be hard to get the transactions through.
 There’s going to be a frenzy of activity when we turn on the sequencers.
 The congestion will be insane.
 The sharks are going to use lending protocols to borrow whatever assets they need to drain these pools.
-They'll be empty in minutes.
+The pools will be empty in minutes.
 I have half a mind to do it myself.
 If <i>someone's</i> gonna exploit this anyway, might as well be us.</p>
 </div>

 <div class="dialogue left">